Shivanshu0729/RAG-based-YouTube-Chatbot/readme.md

-RAG-Based YouTube Video QA System
+RAG-Based Multilingual YouTube Video QA System

 A Retrieval-Augmented Generation (RAG) based application that enables users to interact with YouTube videos using natural language.
 The system extracts video transcripts, converts them into semantic embeddings, and generates context-aware answers using a Large Language Model.